-Further information is available at the National Consumer Agency's website.
+Further information is available at the Competition and Consumer Protection Commission's website.

 The finance house can only repossess the goods under certain circumstances.
 If the consumer has not yet paid off one-third of the total hire purchase cost, the owner can repossess the goods at any time without taking legal action against the consumer.

 However, if the consumer has paid one-third or more off the total hire purchase cost, the owner cannot repossess the goods without taking legal proceedings.
 Any deposit that is paid at the start of the agreement or the value of any trade-in for example, is taken into account in calculating one third of the cost.

 If this one-third rule is breached by the owner, the consumer is entitled to end the agreement and can seek a refund of all payments made.
-You can read more about the one-third rule on the National Consumer Agency’s website.
+You can read more about the one-third rule on the Competition and Consumer Protection Commission’s website.

 Anything you buy under a hire purchase agreement must comply with the Sale of Goods and Supply of Services Act 1980 and be:

 If goods hired under a hire purchase agreement are or become faulty, both the retailer and the owner (finance company) are responsible.
 A consumer can claim against either party in this situation.
 A claim cannot be made against the manufacturer of the goods.

 If a consumer returns defective goods, he or she is entitled to a refund of any installments paid as consumer rights in this situation are the same as if the goods were purchased outright.